Arkansas Sales Tax: 2026 Guide

 Arkansas’s statewide sales tax rate is 6.5%.
 Local governments can also impose additional local sales taxes.

-How to Calculate Sales Tax in Arkansas
+How to calculate sales tax in Arkansas

 You need to be aware of these rates to calculate sales tax correctly in Arkansas: